Never Learn Not to Love

 "Never Learn Not to Love" is a song recorded by the American rock band the Beach Boys that was issued as the B-side to their "Bluebirds over the Mountain" single on December 2, 1968.
-Credited to Dennis Wilson, the song was an altered version of "Cease to Exist", written by the cult leader Charles Manson.
-Manson wrote his version of the song specifically for the Beach Boys to record, and his lyrics were meant to address personal tensions he had witnessed between Dennis and his brothers Brian and Carl.
+Credited to Dennis Wilson, the song is an altered version of "Cease to Exist", written by the Manson Family cult leader Charles Manson.
+The blues-inspired song was written specifically for the Beach Boys, with Manson's lyrics addressing personal tensions that he had witnessed between Dennis and his brothers Brian and Carl.

-Manson did not participate in the recording of "Never Learn Not to Love", held at the Beach Boys' private studio in September 1968.
-He originally demoed his song to be played on acoustic guitar, but the band changed some of the music by expanding the arrangement and structure.
-In addition, the lyrics were altered, much to Manson's indignation.
-By Dennis' account, Manson voluntarily exchanged his official writing credit for a sum of cash and a motorcycle.
-Conversely, engineer Stephen Desper said that the band omitted Manson's credit as retribution for his thievery.
-Manson did not mind the changes to the music, but was incensed by the reworked lyrics, which created a rift between him and Dennis.
+Manson attended but did not participate in the recording of "Never Learn Not to Love", held at the Beach Boys' private studio in September 1968.
+The group reworked the song considerably and expanded the arrangement to include backing vocals, piano, guitar, bass, drums, organ, and sleigh bells.
+Manson was unperturbed by the musical changes, but incensed that they had altered his lyrics.
+By Dennis' account, Manson had voluntarily exchanged his official writing credit for a sum of cash and a motorcycle.
+Conversely, band engineer Stephen Desper said that the group had omitted Manson's credit as retribution for his thievery.

 In February 1969, an extended edit of "Never Learn Not to Love" was included on the Beach Boys' album 20/20.
-The band also performed the song during an April 1969 appearance on The Mike Douglas Show.
-In August, members of Manson's cult, the Manson Family, committed several murders and were apprehended shortly thereafter.
-A 1968 recording of Manson's original version of "Cease to Exist" appeared on his debut album Lie: The Love and Terror Cult, released in March 1970.
+The band performed the song during an April 1969 appearance on The Mike Douglas Show.
+Alternate versions and session highlights from the song's recording were released on the 2018 compilation I Can Hear Music: The 20/20 Sessions.
+A 1968 recording of Manson performing "Cease to Exist" appeared on his first album, Lie: The Love and Terror Cult, released in March 1970.

 Background

 In late spring 1968, Dennis Wilson struck a friendship with cult leader Charles Manson.
 At the time, Manson was an ex-convict seeking a career as a singer-songwriter, and Wilson, convinced of his talents, was interested in signing him as an artist on the band's Brother Records label.
-Consequence of Sounds Dan Caffrey commented that "it's understandable to see why Wilson felt a musical kinship with Manson", and while using Wilson's recent "Little Bird" and "Be Still" as examples, explained that Manson and Wilson shared a similar unprofessional approach and interest in "fraying the edges of traditional forms".
+Music journalist Dan Caffrey commented that "it's understandable to see why Wilson felt a musical kinship with Manson", and while using Wilson's recent "Little Bird" and "Be Still" as examples, explained that Manson and Wilson shared a similar unprofessional approach and an interest in "fraying the edges of traditional forms".

 Manson discussed and presented Wilson some of his self-penned material, and in exchange, Wilson paid for studio time to record songs performed by Manson.
 That summer, Manson booked a session at Brian Wilson's home studio for several tracks that were co-produced by Brian and Carl Wilson.
 Much of the recordings were not demos, but rather polished studio productions of songs that possibly included "Cease to Exist".
-These recordings remain unheard to the public; music historian Andrew Doe stated that the tapes exist, but that they have "not a hope in hell" of being released.
+These recordings remain unavailable to the public.